opensquiggly/popeye/README.md

   project that uses Popeye.
 If we do add clusting capabilities later, we will probably do so using either Orleans or Akka.NET.
 Our current development roadmap should be done with this in mind and attempt to be structured in a way that would make clustering possible in the future.
+* In addition to a web UI, Popeye should provide a REST API for clients to use.
+As with the user identity manage, the REST API calls will not be authenticated and will happily serve data to any caller than can reach the URL.
+* Past the MVP, we may consider adding GraphQL support.

 In summary, Popeye should be a simple veneer around the Spinach code search library that provides the user with a simple but fast regular-expression based code search engine for their projects.